 To run consistently without injury, you’ll need strength in your hips, core, shoulders, and ankles, just to name a few!

 Using these 4 preliminary weeks to make strength training a REGULAR part of your routine will make a world of difference in your run form, stamina and overall help you in preventing running injuries as you move into more intense marathon training.

 Pick 2 days each week (preferably not consecutive) to strength train.

-No, you don’t need a gym, or a barbell or fancy machine.
-Simple body weight exercises will do the trick!
+No, you don’t need a gym, barbell, or fancy machine.
+Simple bodyweight exercises will do the trick!